aceeason/MIST4610groupproject/README.md

 ## Query 7
 ![Query 7](Query7.png)

-Query 7 shows which patients have individual bills that are larger than an average of $500.00.
-This query shows high-cost medical events that might trigger insurance audits or require specialized payment plans.
+Query 7 shows which patients have individual bills that their historical average bill amount is larger than $500.

+This shows management a person that could need extra help with their payment plans or coordination of care.
+Management can also accurately look at potential future revenue.
+Since this shows historical data, we know that these patients normally have higher costs and can bring in more money to the clinic.

 ## Query 8
 ![Query 8](Query8.png)